isaacnmm/pestpolicy-hugo2XX/content/posts/best-shark-vacuum-for-pet-hair/index.md

 Removing pet hair and dirt from carpets and other types of floors got easier with shark HV382 Vacuum. - The most outstanding feature is the brush roll, which allows you to remove large debris and piled dirt from carpets. - The bristles make it easy to remove embedded dirt from hard surfaces.
 Its lightweight and versatile design make it ideal for various cleaning jobs.
 In its upright position, shark HV382 allows you to clean your carpet and floor.

 However, the head can be detached so that it becomes a handheld vacuum weighing only 4.
 6 pounds.
 You can attach the upholstery brush to clean your fabrics, ceiling, and so on.
-[Hair that gets entangled in the brushes](https://pestpolicy.com/best-dog-brush-for-short-hair-shedding/) gets removed automatically without your intervention.
+[Hair that gets entangled in the brushes](https://pestpolicy.com/best-dog-brush-for-short-hair-shedding/)gets removed automatically without your intervention.
 Plus, the brush roll case facilitates easy and quick maintenance of the brushes.

 The LED lights on the cleaner and handle make it possible to see any debris on surfaces.
 The fingertip control configuration facilitates easy and swift control of the device.
 Whats more, the 30 feet power cord will get you through many of the rooms in your house before plugging into the next socket.